jwilk-forks/wayback/wayback-cdx-server/README.md

 Further documentation will focus on configuration and deployment in other environments.

-Please contant us at wwm@archive.org for additional questions.
+Please contact us at wwm@archive.org for additional questions.

 ### Basic Usage ###